dosbox-staging/dosbox-staging/README.md

 ### Build and stay up-to-date with the latest sources

-  - Checkout the master branch, which will include the submodules:
+  - Checkout the master branch:

     ``` shell
     # commit or stash any personal code changes